thomasmaurel/rest_api_demo/README.md

 * http://localhost:8888/api/
 * https://localhost:8889/api/

-Bonus points for:
+##Bonus points for:
-- Automating the running of the tests.
+- Automating the running of the tests (automation testers only).
 You can use python or any other language or tool you are familiar with.
-If we need to install something to run your tests, please provide instructions.
+If we need to install something to run your tests, please provide instructions as part of your submission.